Chart Color Schemes

 Population growth drivers in Redlynch are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Redlynch's estimated population is around 11,177 as of November 2025.
-This reflects an increase of 606 people (5.7%) since the 2021 Census, which reported a population of 10,571 people.
-The change was inferred from the resident population of 11,051 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 236 validated new addresses since the Census date.
-Over the past decade, Redlynch has demonstrated resilient growth patterns with a compound annual growth rate of 1.4%, outpacing its SA4 region.
-Population growth was primarily driven by interstate migration contributing approximately 59.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+As of Feb 2026, the estimated population of the suburb of Redlynch is around 11,255.
+This figure reflects an increase of 684 people since the 2021 Census, which reported a population of 10,571.
+The growth was inferred from AreaSearch's estimation of the resident population at 11,051 as of June 2024, along with an additional 252 validated new addresses since the Census date.
+This results in a population density ratio of 443 persons per square kilometer.
+Over the past decade, Redlynch has shown resilient growth patterns with a compound annual growth rate of 1.4%, outperforming its SA4 region.
+Interstate migration contributed approximately 59.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

 Frequently Asked Questions - Population